openpencil/bayesianmice/readme.md

 ##### Bayesian models of _C. albicans_ colonization.
-Main website, data and additional documentation @ the [the project website][mainsite] Check out the code for data-processing, Bayesian modelling and visualization here.
+Main website, data and additional documentation @ the [the project website][mainsite]

+Check out the code for data-processing, Bayesian modelling and visualization [here][bayesianmice].

 For the complete background, methods, results and discussion, please review: